By Lawrence Haywood, Jun 21, 2024

 Sinh Folk Village

 For the more intrepid tourists, you might want to rise early and see the incredible scene of the morning market, beginning at 3 am in low light and with hushed voices.
-For the average tourist who enjoys a lie-in, you still have until 8 pm for shopping around Dong Ba, though about an hour at midday is allotted for vendors to sleep.
+For the average tourist who enjoys a lie-in, you still have until 8 pm to shop around Dong Ba, though about an hour at midday is allotted for vendors to sleep.
 This is a great place to shop for the famous handicrafts from Hue’s outlying villages, as well as indulge in Hue’s unique food scene, with widely-known and completely unknown dishes offered in its impressive food court, near all manners of fresh fruit, vegetables and sweets.
 The top floor is reserved for clothing and great deals can be found on the textiles of the region such as Zeng.

 Dong Ba Market

 As with most of Hue’s top attractions, its hidden garden houses are a product of its dynastic history, as many of Vietnam’s wealthy rulers would create quiet gardens for contemplation and study.
 The many that were once present around Hue have befallen one of three fates: decimation during the American War, being sold by descendants when the price of their land skyrocketed, and falling into total disrepair.
-Of the few that remain, you can find brill
+Of the few that remain, you can find brilliant examples of ancient architecture in very picturesque settings that are brimming with historical value.

 An Hien Garden House

 An Hien House is one of the best examples, constructed in 1895 for the 18th daughter of Emperor Duc Duc.
 Though the house has changed hands many times over its history, each owner has been committed to its preservation, resulting in a fantastic specimen of ancient Vietnamese architecture containing the feng shui arrangement of plants and a lily pond in its garden.
-Along the same spiritual line is Lac Tinh Vien House, the symmetrical layout of which is based off long-held beliefs and superstitions, while Tinh Gia Vien Garden House contains an expansive collection of bonsai trees and even a small, rocky waterfall.